gregschullo/tech-documentation/docs/development/python/python-syntax.md

 ### ZeroDivisionError

 A ZeroDivisionError is reported by the Python interpreter when it detects a division operation is being performed at the denominator (bottom number) is 0.
 In mathematics, dividing a number by zero has no defined value, so Python treats this as an error condition and will report a ZeroDivisionError and display the line of code where the division occurred.
 This can also happen if a variable is used as the denominator and its value has been set to or changed to zero.

+Python Basic Syntax

+Variables

+Variables are used to deal with data that changes over time.
+A variable allows you to store a value by assigning it to a name, which can be used to refer to the value later in the program.

+Variable names can contain only letters, numbers, and underscores.
+They can start with a letter or an underscore, but not with a number.
+For instance, you can call a variable message_1 but not 1_message.

+Spaces are not allowed in variable names, but underscores can be used to separate words in variable names.
+For example, greeting_message works, but greeting message will cause errors.

+Avoid using Python keywords and function names as variable names; that is, do not use words that Python has reserved for a particular programmatic purpose, such as the word print.

+Variable names should be short but descriptive.
+For example, name is better than n, student_name is better than s_n, and name_length is better than length_of_persons_name.

+Note: Be careful when using the lowercase letter l and the uppercase letter O because they could be confused with the numbers 1 and 0.

+To assign a variable, use one equals sign ( = ).
+Attempting to reference a variable you haven't assigned anything to causes an error.

+Example:

+x = 7

+Variables can hold integers (whole numbers without decimals), numbers with decimals, boolean values, and strings.

+Variables can be used to do arithmetic.

+Variables can be reassigned as many times as you want to change their value.
+In Python, variables don't have specific types, so you can assign a string to a variable and later assign an integer (or other type) to the same variable.

+You can use the del statement to remove a variable, which means the reference from the name to the value is deleted, and trying to use the variable causes an error.

+Variable Names

+                • Only characters that are allowed are letters, numbers, and underscores

+                • Variables cannot start with numbers.

+                • Variables cannot contain spaces.

+valueError - Python automatically assigns a variable the appropriate datatype

+Comments

+Comments in python are expressed using the pound/hashtag symbol ( # )

+Simple Operations

+Python has the capability of carrying out calculations.

++ Addition

+- Subtraction

+* Multiplication

+/ Division

+// Floor Division (Quotient)

+% Modulo (Remainder)

+( ) Parentheses - Order of Operations

+In place operators allow you to write code like 'x = x + 3' more concisely, as 'x += 3'.

+                • It's possible with other operators such as -, *, / and % as well.

+                • In place operators are possible with strings as well.

+New Line

+\n

+You can also use three sets of quotes and new lines created by enter to create new lines.

+Input and Output

+Usually, programs take input and process it to produce output.
+In Python, you can use the print function to produce output.
+This displays a textual representation of something to the screen.

+To get input from the user in Python, you can use the intuitively named input function.
+The input function prompts the user for input and returns (outputs) what they enter as a string.

+Type Conversion

+In Python, it's impossible to complete certain operations due to the types involved.
+For instance, you can't add two strings containing the numbers 2 and 3 together to produce the integer 5, as the operation will be performed on strings, resulting in '23'

+The solution to this is type conversion.

+Example:

+'2' + '3'

+'23'

+int('2')+int('3')

+5

+You can also turn user input (which is a string) to numbers (integers or floats), to allow for the performance of calculations.

+Example:

+float(input('Enter a number.'))+float(input('Enter another number.'))

+In-Place Operators

+datetime

+datetime.now()

+now function contains .year, .month, .day, .hour, .minute, and .second